Icon (computing)

-In computing, an icon is a pictogram or ideogram displayed on a computer screen in order to help the user navigate a computer system.
+In computing, an icon is a graphic symbol displayed on a computer screen in order to help the user navigate a computer system.
+It may also be a hardware icon.
 It can serve as an electronic hyperlink or file shortcut to access the program or data.
 The user can activate an icon using a mouse, pointer, finger, or voice commands.
 Their placement on the screen, also in relation to other icons, may provide further information to the user about their usage.
 In activating an icon, the user can move directly into and out of the identified function without knowing anything further about the location or requirements of the file or code.

 Icons as parts of the graphical user interface of a computer system, in conjunction with windows, menus and a pointing device (mouse), belong to the much larger topic of the history of the graphical user interface that has largely supplanted the text-based interface for casual use.